-In the case of the Spiegle study, which was designed to measure the direct effects of being in an intensive support setting, the effects of this unexpected increase in treatment compliance were large enough to muddy interpretation of the results.
-We don’t know if reducing stress with social support can improve cancer survival, but we do know that social support can increase willingness to stick with a difficult cancer treatment.
+In the case of the breast cancer study, which was specifically designed to measure the effects of an intensive support group setting, the unexpectedly great increase in treatment compliance was so large, they could not tell if the benefit (which was real) was from lower stress or better compliance.
+Years later, we still don’t know if social support reduces stress enough to improve cancer survival, but we do know that social support can increase willingness to stick with a difficult treatment.

-What does this suggest to me about exercise for PN patients?
+What does this tell me about exercise for PN patients?
 Do something you enjoy.
-Social interaction can be a significant part of that enjoyment.
+And social interaction can be a significant part of that enjoyment.

-From 2004 to 2011 I used my Wii game system (mostly my Wii Fit with its balance board) to do exercises every morning at home before work.
+From 2004 to 2011 I used my Wii game system, mostly my Wii Fit with balance board, every morning before work.
 Loved it.
-Like the way runners love to get out in the morning and run.
-By 2012 my PN made it impossible to keep using my Wii Fit.
-I could no longer balance on the balance board.
+Like runners love to get out in the morning and run.
+But by 2012 my PN made it impossible to keep using my Fit.
+I could no longer balance on the board.

-MY (and Dr. Sapolsky’s) POINT: We will only REGULARLY do exercise if we enjoy it.
-Social interaction can be one of many factors that contribute to that enjoyment.
+My point, and that of Dr. Sapolsky: we will only REGULARLY do exercise if we enjoy it.
+Social interaction can be an important factor in contributing to that enjoyment.